On asymptotic approximation of the modified Camassa-Holm equation in different space-time solitonic regions: Introduction

 In recent years, McLaughlin and Miller further presented a $\bar\partial$ steepest descent method which combine steepest descent with $\bar{\partial}$-problem rather than the asymptotic analysis of singular integrals on contours to analyze asymptotic of orthogonal polynomials with non-analytical weights \cite{MandM2006,MandM2008}.
 When it is applied to integrable systems, the $\bar\partial$ steepest descent method also has displayed some advantages, such as avoiding delicate estimates involving $L^p$ estimates of Cauchy projection operators, and leading the non-analyticity in the RH problem reductions to a $\bar{\partial}$-problem in some sectors of the complex plane.
 Dieng and McLaughin used it to study the defocusing NLS equation under essentially minimal regularity assumptions on finite mass initial data \cite{DandMNLS}; This method was also successfully applied to prove asymptotic stability of N-soliton solutions to focusing NLS equation \cite{fNLS}; Jenkins et.al studied soliton resolution for the derivative nonlinear NLS equation for generic initial data in a weighted Sobolev space \cite{Liu3}.
 For finite density initial data, Cussagna and Jenkins improved $\bar\partial$ steepest descent method to study the asymptotic stability for defocusing NLS equation with non-zero boundary conditions \cite{SandRNLS}.
+Recently $\bar\partial$ steepest descent method has been successfully used to study the short pulse, three-wave, modifed Camassa-Holm and Fokas-Lenells equations \cite{YF1,YF2,YF3,YF4}.

-In this paper, we study the long time asymptotic behavior for the initial value problem for the modified Camassa-Holm (mCH) equation:
+In the present paper, we study the long time asymptotic behavior for the initial value problem for the modified Camassa-Holm (mCH) equation:

 where $\kappa$ is a positive constant, and $u=u(x,t)$ is a real-valued function of $x$ and $t$.
-The mCH equation (\ref{mch}) was proposed as a new integrable system by applying the general method of tri-Hamiltonian duality to the bi-Hamiltonian representation of the modified KdV equation \cite{BF1996,PP1996}.
-Its physical relevance of the mCH equation (\ref{mch}) was discussed by Fokas \cite{Fokas} and Qiao \cite{Qiao}, the equation (\ref{mch}) is also referred to as the Fokas-Olver-Rosenau-Qiao equation \cite{THFan}, but is mostly known as the mCH equation.
+The mCH equation (\ref{mch}) as a new integrable system was derived independently by Fokas \cite{Fokas}, Fuchssteiner \cite{BF1996}, Olver and Rosenau \cite{PP1996}, and Qiao \cite{Qiao}, where the equation was derived from the two-dimensional Euler system, and Lax pair, the M/W-shape solitons and peakon/cuspon solutions were presented.
+So the mCH equation (\ref{mch}) is also referred to as the Fokas-Olver-Rosenau-Qiao equation \cite{THFan}, but is mostly known as the mCH equation.

 In recent years, the mCH equation (\ref{mch}) has attracted considerable interest due to its rich mathematical structure and remarkable properties such as algebro-geometric quasiperiodic solutions \cite{THFan}, Backlund transformation \cite{WLM}, conservative peakons \cite{CS1,CS2}, local well-posedness for classical solutions and global weak solutions to (\ref{mch}) in Lagrangian coordinates \cite{Gao2018} and solitary wave solutions \cite{Gui2013}.
 Under a simple transformation